samantha-usman/samantha-usman.github.io/aboutme.md

 title: About Me
 ---

 Hello!
-My name is Samantha Usman.
+My name is Sam Usman.
 I'm an astrophysics PhD candidate at the [University of Chicago](https://astrophysics.uchicago.edu).

 To learn more about my professional work, head to my [CV page](CV.md).